google/WebFundamentals/src/content/en/fundamentals/index.md

             Users don’t expect janky scrolling or slow load performance.
 Making your site fast is a process that starts with understanding
             <a href="performance/rail">how RAIL affects the performance</a> of your
-            site and how use that to measure and improve your performance.
+            site and how to use that to measure and improve your performance.
           </p>
           <ul>
             <li><span class="compare-yes"></span> <a href="performance/critical-rendering-path/">Critical Rendering Path</a></li>